Indazzzaaa/React-Concepts/src/concepts/readme.md

   - What are side effects?
   - Mostly Used : useState, useReducer, useRef, useContext, useMemo, useID
   - Other Remaining.
+  - Creating custom hooks.
+    - **Note :** when naming custom hooks, use camelCase but always prefix the name with `use` eg. `useFetchData`.
 - Controlled / UnControlled Components

   - what are refs hooks and how to pass ref in other component(forward ref).